Explorer 13: Cadmium Sulfide Cell Micrometeorite Detector

 Two cadmium sulfide (CdS) cell detectors mounted 180° apart on the fore-end of the spacecraft shell were used to detect micrometeoroid particles too fine to damage heavy metallic hardware, but presumably present in sufficient numbers to damage sensitive surfaces.
 Each cell sensor consisted of a mirrorized ellipsoidal flask with two optical foci.
 A sheet of aluminized mylar film was stretched across one of the focal planes, while the cadmium-sulfide cell was mounted in the other.
 The total effective area exposed to penetration was 20.0-cm2.
 When a micrometeoroid penetrated the opaque aluminized film, the rays from the Sun would either fall on the cell or be reflected on it from the mirrorized walls.
 The cells were calibrated on the ground prior to the flight and the sensitivity was such that a particle about 25 microns in diameter could be detected.
 The glass flask detector represented a volume of air that had to be evacuated as the satellite left the atmosphere.
-For this purpose a vent hole was provided in the rear of the flask.
-Preliminary ground tests indicated that the aluminized mylar film would not be torn by the expanding air, but postflight analysis and tests indicated that the film was ruptured during launch, admitting large amounts of sunlight and making the experiments inoperative.
+For this purpose, a vent hole was provided in the rear of the flask.
+Preliminary ground tests indicated that the aluminized mylar film would not be torn by the expanding air, but post-flight analysis and tests indicated that the film was ruptured during launch, admitting large amounts of sunlight and making the experiments inoperative.
 Improper flask venting is assumed to be the probable cause of experiment failure.

 Copper Wire Micrometeroite Detector

 Forty-six copper wire card detectors, consisting of windings of fine wire mounted to 3.68 x 17.78 cm rectangular cards, were used to detect particle impacts.
 Fourteen of the cards had wire 50 microns thick, and 32 cards had wire 75 microns thick.
 The total exposed effective area was 0.11 m2.
 The cards were mounted in quadrants on a fiberglass support on the end of the spacecraft cylinder opposite the end on which the antennas were mounted.
 A break in the wire of a card would change its resistance, and this would be reported via telemetry to the transmitter.
 Temperatures at the wire card surfaces were expected to extend from minus 10 C to a maximum of 60 C, an amount sufficient to change the residence of the card.
-To compensate for this, a 100-ohm resistor was wired in parallel with a 300-phm fixed resistor and installed in series with each 50 microns card and with each pair of 75 microns cards.
+To compensate for this, a 100-ohm resistor was wired in parallel with a 300-phm fixed resistor and installed in series with each 50-micron card and with each pair of 75-micron cards.
 The particle size required to break a wire was estimated to be one-half the size of the wire.
 During the 2.5 days in which the satellite remained in orbit, no meteoroid hits were recorded.